This is the multi-page printable view of this section.

 - Body: SPARQL query text

-Expand a SPARQL query by transforming Owlet-style embedded class expressions into FILTER clauses.
+Expand a SPARQL query by transforming Owlet-style embedded class expressions into FILTERs.

 VFB Query Integration

-Owlery is extensively used in VFB’s high-level query chains.
-The following table shows how VFB’s named query operations map to Owlery API endpoints:
+VFB extensively uses Owlery for its high-level query operations.
+The following table shows how VFB’s named query operations map to Owlery API endpoints, focusing on the vfb knowledgebase:

 | VFB Query Operation |